scipy/scipy/doc/source/dev/gitwash/useful_git.rst

 3. You might run into some conflicts cherry picking here.
 These are resolved the same way as merge/rebase conflicts.
-Except here you can use `git blame`_ to see the difference between master and the backported branch to make sure nothing gets screwed up.
+Except here you can use `git blame`_ to see the difference between main and the backported branch to make sure nothing gets screwed up.

 4. Push the new branch to your Github repository::